 Also, creating a business plan with a partner leads to a better result.
 Most of the time, anyway.
 In particular when the know-how, skills, and experience are complementary.
 There can be great synergy in working on the business plan as part of a team.
 And don’t hesitate to involve professionals such as accountants, tax specialists, attorneys, and business planning consultants.

 9 – Sometimes it’s better to walk away

 This last tip is not so much about the business planning process as it is about keeping your options open.
 It’s to warn against falling in love with your idea to the point where you don’t see its weaknesses.
 It’s all too easy to fall into the trap of wanting to launch the business, no matter what.

 Commitment and persistence are good, you should not give up at the first sign of a setback.
 But, if you can’t get the numbers to look right, even after you revised your business model a dozen times and double-checked your assumptions, you’ve got to wonder if the business venture is viable.
 Of course, we’re all familiar with the stories of companies that started out in a garage and became hugely successful, against all odds.
 These are the exceptions, not the norm.

 If, in the end, your business idea looks flawed and can’t be fixed, the best thing to do is to walk away and not put your money (or someone else’s) at risk.

 Take a break from business planning and clear your head.
-Perhaps an idea will develop that gives your business idea new life.
-Or, you may come up with another business idea that is viable, and that will be successful.
+Perhaps an idea will develop that gives your business model a new life.
+Or, you may come up with another business concept that is viable, and that will be successful.

 Bottom line: don’t rush it, think it through.
 You want your business to be successful, not to become a statistic.